canro91/NCacheDemo/README.md

 ## 3. [GeoSpatial Indexes for Distributed Lucene](https://www.alachisoft.com/blogs/geospatial-indexes-for-distributed-lucene-with-ncache/)

 * [Landmarks](https://github.com/canro91/NCacheDemo/tree/main/3-GeoSpatialIndexes/Landmarks): It populates a Distributed Lucene cache with 5 or 6 landmarks around Paris.
 Then, it searches the closest ones to the airport.

+## 4. Entry Processor

+* [RewardPoints](https://github.com/canro91/NCacheDemo/tree/main/4-EntryProcessor/RewardPoints): It doubles rewards points for a list of customers using NCache Bulk methods and Entry Processor to simply check which approach is faster.
+* [RewardPoints.Shared](https://github.com/canro91/NCacheDemo/tree/main/4-EntryProcessor/RewardPoints.Shared): It contains a NCache Entry Processor to deploy to an NCache server.